Innovation Cycles and Civilizational Renormalization

 The Ladder

 Discovery and intervention are coupled but offset in time.
-The intervention stack on mechanic A builds the instrumental and perceptual capacity to discover mechanic B. You couldn’t see fusion until layered interventions on prior mechanics gave you particle physics.
+The intervention stack on mechanic A builds the instrumental and perceptual capacity to discover mechanic B. Fusion could not be perceived until layered interventions on prior mechanics produced particle physics.

 This creates two distinct failure modes.
-An intervention bottleneck occurs when you know about a mechanic but can’t build a viable interface to it—the stack isn’t deep enough to support the required intervention.
-A discovery bottleneck occurs when you haven’t climbed high enough to perceive what’s next—the mechanic exists but remains invisible from your current vantage point.
+An intervention bottleneck occurs when a mechanic is known but no viable interface can be built to it—the stack is not deep enough to support the required intervention.
+A discovery bottleneck occurs when the stack has not climbed high enough to perceive what comes next—the mechanic exists but remains invisible from the current vantage point.

 The Saturation Bifurcation